Discussion –

 The Importance of Assessment in Education: Why It Matters

 Assessments are a fundamental part of a student’s academic life.
-They allow students and teachers to evaluate the learning progress about the student learning objectives.
+They allow students and teachers to evaluate the learning progress of the student learning objectives.
 They serve as a guideline for decisions regarding grades, curriculum, and educational needs.

 The significance of student assessment in evaluating student performance imposes a responsibility on teachers to invest time and effort to learn about the various assessment methods and their applications.